whokilleddb/ghosted/README.md

 Coming back to assign process arguments and environment variables to the child process, we use the [NtReadVirtualMemory()](https://www.pinvoke.net/default.aspx/ntdll/NtReadVirtualMemory.html) function to read and map the child process memory to a `PEB` structure.

-Now that we have all the ingridients at at hand, we can call `write_params_to_peb()` to write the parameters to the child process.
-Basically we calculate where the base address of the PEB lies and the offset at which the `ProcessParameters` field is located and write the process argument to the child process at the same offset in the child process memory.
+Now that we have all the ingredients at hand, we can call `write_params_to_peb()` to write the parameters to the child process.
+Basically, we calculate where the base address of the PEB lies and the offset at which the `ProcessParameters` field is located and write the process argument to the child process at the same offset in the child process memory.

 ### Running the child process

 We are almost there.
-Our child process is all ready.
-Now all we need to do is create a thread in the child process.
+Our child process is ready.
+Now, all we need to do is create a thread in the child process.
 Remember we got the entry point offset?
-Add that to the Image Base Adress obtained from the Process's PEB to get the address of the Entry Point function.
+Add that to the Image Base Address obtained from the Process's PEB to get the address of the Entry Point function.

-Finally, we can create a thread with `NtCreateThreadEx()` and wait infitinitely using for it's completetion with `WaitForSingleObject` as follows:
+Finally, we can create a thread with `NtCreateThreadEx()` and wait infinitely for it's competition with `WaitForSingleObject` as follows:

 ```c
 ULONGLONG image_base = (ULONGLONG)(peb_copy.ImageBaseAddress);